About the Whittlesea Public Gardens redevelopment

 The first stage of the upgrade will also include a new learn-to-ride area.
 It’s sure to be a hit with young cyclists, with the park’s fun-sized roundabouts, speed bumps, intersections and crossings, providing hours of fun and education.

-The first stage of the redevelopment is expected to be complete by mid-2022.
+The first stage of the redevelopment was completed in December 2022.
 Future stages will include a skate park, upgrade to the dog off-leash area, rock climbing wall, basketball/multipurpose courts and outdoor fitness equipment.

-The redevelopment of Whittlesea Public Gardens will be delivered in stages, starting with a new play space, learn-to-ride area and picnic and barbecue precinct (stage 1).
+The redevelopment of Whittlesea Public Gardens will be delivered in stages, starting with a new play space, learn-to-ride area and picnic and barbecue precinct.

 Stage 2 will include: